 Fur coats are laughably bad at keeping you warm.
 Granted, I don’t think I ever wore one, and I don’t doubt that they feel like ovens.
 But that’s because they weigh under a ton.
 Fur works on animals.
 The fur is on the skin, not on a wrapper.
 Skin has blood moving, so it’s warm.
 Some animals have fat under their skins.
 And many animals secrete oil at the base of their fur, and I’m pretty sure your coat doesn’t do that.
 Among us humans, adding grease or viscous oil (viscous meaning it’s ‘liquid that can barely budge’) to most of the fur every now and then is probably not worth the trouble, plus which it’s icky.
 Apparently, Inuit (Eskimos), who call the frigid Arctic region home, are not keen on wearing much fur, even when they sit still for long times.
+Neandertals probably wore fur as the first clothing for staying warm, but we don’t stick to every tradition, because we’ve learned better since then.
 When I used to shop for warm coats good enough for northern mountains, shopping in serious stores open for campers who could die of freezing cold, the insulation was usually down or synthetic, not fur.
 If you love fur, put it inside.
 On the outside, breezes blow through it.
 On the inside, and not just on the edge or as trim, fur might help somewhat.
 Even better, the coat should be snug, so the interior fur is a little compressed.
 Then the air it traps stays still while you warm it.
 Even better is insulation designed for the purpose.
 It looks sort of like fiber or fur.
 It’s usually contained between inner and outer shells.
 Better constructions separate the shells with baffles (net-like barriers that compartmentalize so insulation doesn’t fall to the bottom), or at least use double shells with offset stitch-lines to compartmentalize.
 No one can see fur inside, but you’ll be warmer.

 Waist-length is long enough for a coat.
 Below the waist is a waste.
 Longer is only decorative.